AdguardTeam/AdGuardDNSClient/doc/configuration.md

           - client: '1.2.3.4'
         ```

-    Note, that `groups` should contain at least a single entry named `default`
+    Note, that `groups` should contain an entry named `default`, and an entry
+    named `private`, both should have no `match` property.
+The `default` group
-    without `match` property.
-It will be used when there are no matches among
+    will be used when there are no matches among other groups.
+The `private`
-    other groups.
+    group will be used to resolve the PTR requests for the private IP addresses.

  *  <a href="#dns-upstream-timeout" id="dns-upstream-timeout" name="dns-upstream-timeout">`timeout`</a>:
     The timeout for upstream DNS requests.